0x4447-office/0x4447_webpage_documentation/docs/products/cloud/aws-marketplace/openvpn-server.md

 1. Set the ID of the EFS drive.
 1. Set the ID of the Elastic IP.
-1. Get the Instance ID.
-1. Get the Availability Zone where the istance was deployed.
-1. Remove the last letter from the AZ to be let with the Region.
-1. Save the EFS ID to disk for our script.
+1. Append the EFS Drive ID to the .env file
-1. Associate the Elastic IP with the instance.
-1. Install the EFS tools needed to mount the EFS drive.
+1. Append the ElasticIP ID to the .env file

 # Understand how UserData works

-It is important to note that the content of the UserData field, will be only executed once, when the Instacne starts for the first time.
+It is important to note that the content of the UserData field will be only executed once, when the Instacne starts for the first time.
 Meaning it won't be trigered if you stop and start the instacne.
-Meaning you can't test our product, make some users, and then decide to add resiliance to the Instacne, since the UserData will never trigger.
+Meaning you can't test our product, make some users, and then decide to add resiliance to the Instacne later, since the UserData will never trigger.
 You'll have to start a new Instacne, and then copy over your users.

+**IMPORTANT**

-But there is also a work around, and you can force the UserData to be triggered at each boot, follow this link for more:
+There is a work around, and you can force the UserData to be triggered at each boot.
+To find out how: follow this link for more:
 [https://aws.amazon.com/premiumsupport/knowledge-center/execute-user-data-ec2/](https://aws.amazon.com/premiumsupport/knowledge-center/execute-user-data-ec2/)

 # Understant our files: